microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ### Current path vs workspace path

 By default, files are resolved relative to the workspace root.
-You can use the `path` object to resolve paths relative to the current spec, `env.spec`.
+You can use the `path` object to resolve paths relative to the current specification, `env.spec`.

 ```ts
 const cur = path.dirname(env.spec.filename)